-One out of five people who complained about their credit report said it contains information that does not even belong to them, according to newly released figures.
+One out of five people who complained about their credit reports said they contain information that does not belong to them, according to newly released figures

 The Consumer Financial Protection Bureau on May 31 released detailed records of 6,736 complaints about credit reports, which it began collecting in October 2012.

 Problems with the reporting of account status — which could include late payments or accounts being in collections — led the list of problems, with 26 percent of complaints.
 Twenty-one percent of people complained their report contained information that simply wasn’t theirs.

 Overall, complaints about some form of incorrect information made up 66 percent of the total gripes.
 Among other problems: 15 percent took issue with the reporting company’s investigation of a dispute; 11 percent were unable to get their credit report or score; 6 percent said their credit report had been used improperly.

 The addition of credit reports was part of a broader update of the consumer protection bureau’s complaint database.
 The update also added grievances about money transfers, plus a previously unavailable state-by-state breakdown of complaints.

 “This data puts valuable information in the hands of consumers to help them understand what is happening in their states,” said Richard Cordray, director of the CFPB, the federal agency that acts as a consumer financial watchdog.
 “And by adding credit reporting and money transfer issues to the Consumer Complaint Database, we are making these important markets more transparent and accountable to all consumers.”